What to do in Hydra in one day

 An easy thing to do in Athens is to jump on a ferryboat and leave the chaos behind!
 The Saronic Gulf offers a quick restoring break, both for Athenians and visitors.
 Among the many islands, one stands out.
 It’s Hydra, Athens’ Paradise.
-I book myself a return ticket and let the magic of Hydra carry me away to a day full of relax, marine atmosphere and stunning landscapes.
+I book myself a return ticket and let the magic of Hydra carry me away to a day of marine atmosphere and stunning landscapes.
 What can you do on one day in Hydra?

 One Day in Paradise?
 Jump on a ferryboat

 Past Monastiraki station, the underground turns into a suburban kind of train.
 Daylight is painful but forces me to open my eyes and see an Athens I still don’t know.
 I enjoy the last part of the trip, from Tavros to Piraeus.
-Everything becomes even more familiar, if that is in any way possible.
+Everything becomes even more familiar if that is in any way possible.

 Welcome to Hydra

 Arriving in Hydra I notice a line of mules and donkeys waiting to carry somebody or somebody’s luggage.
 Despite the trendy traits of the place, I’m not fooled.
 The wild nature of Hydra surrounds me completely.
 I might hike some trails (or not), I will definitely swim the crystal waters.
 And indulge in some authentic food of the best Greek tradition.

 While it’s still early, the atmosphere looks peaceful along the narrow streets.
 Lines of mules and donkeys, a soft perfume of herbs, people waiting for goods arriving from Athens.
 Several paths in the hills lead to lonely monasteries.
 I’ve arrived with tons of intentions but just one certainty: I’m in Hydra for loneliness and some Aegean splurge.